keyboardr/MapSL/docs/migration.md

 ## Using Different Key Types in the Core Module

-Once you have migrated to using `ScopedServiceLocator` from the `core`/`scoped` modules, you gain the ability to use different `Key` types beyond the implicit `Lazy ClassKey` and `Singleton ClassKey`.
+Once you have migrated to using `ScopedServiceLocator` from the `core`/`scoped` modules, you gain the ability to use different `Key` kinds beyond the implicit `Lazy ClassKey` and `Singleton ClassKey`.
 This is necessary when you need specific behaviors like eager initialization, factory patterns, or lifecycle management.
+For more detail on the key kinds provided by MapSL (and how to build your own), see [Key Kinds](keys.md).

 To use a different key type, you must: